 It (Mind) is where the idea of truth is not clung to but treated with indifference because of its causing bewilderment. – The Lankavatara Sutra

 Question: “The sutra says: ‘Heretics take delight in the various views; the bodhisattva is unmoved by the various views.
-The Evil One takes joy in birth and death; the bodhisattva, while in the midst of birth and death, does not run away from it.'”
-Answer: “Because false views are the same as true views, the bodhisattva is unmoved.
+The Evil One takes joy in birth and death; the bodhisattva, while in the midst of birth and death, does not run away from it.’ ” Answer: “Because false views are the same as true views, the bodhisattva is unmoved.
 The views that heretics delight in are called seeing existence and seeing nonexistence.
-Understanding that existence is not existent, that nonexistence is not non-existent, is called being unmoved.
-To be unmoved is to neither abandon the true nor abandon the false.
-At the moment of true understanding, there is no false and true, so there is no need to abandon the false in order to seek the true.
-Since existence is not existent, he is unmoved when he sees existence.
-Since nonexistence is not non-existent, he is unmoved when he sees nonexistence.
-Because he relies on the Dharma to examine the lack of difference between the false and the true, he is said to be unmoved.
+Understanding that existence is nonexistent, and that nonexistence is not nonexistent, is called being unmoved.
+To be unmoved is to neither reject the true nor reject the false.
+At the moment of true understanding there is no false and true, so there is no need to reject the false in order to seek the true.
+Since existence is nonexistent, he is unmoved when he sees existence.
+Since nonexistence is not nonexistent, he is unmoved when he sees nonexistence.
+Because he relies on the Dharma to investigate the lack of difference between the false and the true, he is said to be unmoved.
 Further, because it is unnecessary to him to reject the false in order to enter the true, he is said to be unmoved by the various views.
 A sutra says: ‘By false appearances enter the true Dharma.’
-It also says: ‘Enter the eight forms of liberation without rejecting the eight heterodox practices.'”
-(The Long Sutra, Chapter V:28)
+It also says: ‘Enter the eight forms of liberation without rejecting the eight heterodox practices.’ ” (The Long Sutra, Chapter V:28)

 Hui-neng: “Verse of the true-false moving-quiet”

 Nowhere is there anything true;

 Don’t try to see the true in any way.

 If you try to see the true,